-Please note that your guest request will only be considered if made by 12 noon on the day before the arrival of the guest.
+Please note that your guest request will only be considered if made by 12 noon on the business day before the arrival of the guest.
 Guest requests will not be reviewed for approval after hours or on weekends.
 Mattresses/linen will not be delivered on weekends.
 Your guest may not stay at New College unless you have received an email from a New College staff member indicating that this guest request has been approved.
 If approved, you will be asked to make payment at reception before close of business prior to the guest stay.

-Overnight guests must be over the age of 16 and will not normally be approved during STUVAC or the Exam Period.
-Email requests should clearly identify the guest and your relationship with them, the purpose of the visit, and the proposed dates.
+Overnight guests must be over the age of 16 and will not normally be approved during Prep Week, O'Week, STUVAC or the Exam Period.
+On the overnight guest request form you should clearly identify the guest and your relationship with them, the purpose of the visit, and the proposed dates.
 All overnight guests are to be registered with reception prior to their stay and are required to check in with Reception or the Duty Officer upon arrival.
 RAs will not issue mattresses at weekends or out of hours.
 The booking charge for a guest is:

-- \$45 for a single overnight stay; or - \$40 per night for multi-night stays.
+- \$30 for a single overnight stay; or - \$10 per night for multi-night stays.